Purdue University Airport (LAF)

 - Grissom Approach Control will normally sequence IFR aircraft to RWY10/28.
 For IFR aircraft on the Visual Approach, expect pattern entry instructions and sequence on initial contact with LAF TWR.

 - VFR aircraft must make two-way radio contact with LAF TWR prior to entering the Class D surface area.
 Contact LAF TWR 10 NM from the airport if possible.
-Expect to be issued a mileage from the airport to report, along with either left or right traffic to the active runway.
+Expect to be issued mileage from the airport to report, along with either left or right traffic to the active runway.

 Special Traffic (Military / Commercial / Helicopter, etc.)